 Support Bandim Health Project

 Bandim Health Project has no core funding or donations.
-Should you be interested in supporting the Bandim Health Project we would of course be very grateful.
+Should you be interested in supporting the Bandim Health Project we would be very grateful.

 You can support our research projects and research capacity building in Guinea-Bissau.
 Donations can come from private persons, businesses and fundraising events.

-At Bandim Health Project we use donated money for essential purposes only.
-This is - in example - vaccines, medicine for treating sick children and courses for local health care students.
+At Bandim Health Project we use donated money for essential purposes only, such as vaccines, medicine for treating sick children, and courses for local researchers.

 How money is spent

 - Research Capacity Building: courses for local students (medicine, epidemiology)

 - Solar refrigerators for vaccine storage in Guinea-Bissau, at health centers and hospitals connected to Bandim Health Project

 - Water tanks and equipment for health centres